NCAS-CMS/cms-website/_drafts/puma2.md

   ```
   host = $(rose host-select archer2)
   ```

+You may also need to make a few other changes:

 * If anything in your suite points to a local directory like ```/home/<user>``` then you will need to change this path to ```/home/n02/n02/<user>```.